qrush/jekyll-workshop/_posts/2013-06-24-jekyll-workshop-part-2.markdown

 ### Create a repo

 We'll need to make a repo in order to host your content on GitHub.
 Once you're signed in, hit the big "Create Repo" button, or [follow this guide](https://help.github.com/articles/create-a-repo).
-Call the repo `workshop`.
+If your username is `johndoe`, call the repo `johndoe.github.io`.

 ### First time Git setup?